ianrenton/ianrenton.com/_posts/2017-08-20-proper-emmets.markdown

 ![St Michael's Mount](/blog/2017/cornwall6.jpg){: .center}

-We missed a boat, ate tapas and drank *Estella de Galicia* in Fowey, then explored the Lost Gardens of Heligan...
+We missed a boat, ate tapas and drank *Estrella de Galicia* in Fowey, then explored the Lost Gardens of Heligan...

 ![Giant's Head at Heligan](/blog/2017/cornwall7.jpg){: .center}